vdbe/net-arch/docs/dynamic-routing.md

 ### Terms
 - Ultimate route

-   -Routing table entry that contains next-hop IP address or an exit
+   - Routing table entry that contains next-hop IP address or an exit

   - Directly connect, dynamical learned and link local routes are ultimate routes
 - Level 1 route
   - route with mask <= classful mask
   - Directly connect, static or dynamic routing protocol
 - Level 1 parent route
     automatically added to the routing table whenever a subnet (child route) with a mask > classful mask is added to the routing table